jakeson21/SSD1306_OLED/README.md

 This library is a ANSI C adaptation of the Adafruit-SSD1306-Library.
 This was done specifically to be used with TI's line of Stellaris Launchpad development boards.
+To use this library you will also need https://github.com/jakeson21/Stellaris-GFX-C-Library which is Adafruits GFX library converted into ANSI C.

 # Usage